Nevada City’s 6th Annual

 How will the course be staffed?
 Each team will provide at least one volunteer to man the race.
 Additionally, local service organizations will be asked to participate by assisting with the course management duties.
 Organizers welcome the support of volunteers within our community.
-We typically have nearly 100 volunteers assisting with the event.

 Will there be food and beverage vendors?
 Yes.
 Community groups and others wishing to become vendors during the race will need to submit applications.
 These groups may include Scouts, Little League, school groups or other non-profit groups in the community.
 Other (for-profit) vendors will also be given the opportunity to participate).
 Each vendor will be required to pay a fee and donate a substantial percentage of their profits towards this year’s beneficiary, the fund to improve Pioneer Park.

 Will alcohol be permitted?
 Yes.
 Organizers are planning for a “beer garden” area to be established along a portion of the course.
 This area will be staffed by the Nevada City Chamber of Commerce.
 This will allow for the sales of beer and wine only.
 No hard liquor will be permitted.
 Profits will be shared with the Parks Project.
 This is not a BYOB event.